volkbay/metu_course_projects/README.md

   _Figure: Watershed ridgelines on original images and segmentation results_

-  This script is a part of a project to test and compare distinct segmetation algorithms on rich colored images.
+  This script is a part of a project to test and compare distinct segmetation algorithms on richly colored images.
 My objective was to implement watershed algorithm on the given images.
 I tackled with the oversegmentation problem which is typical to this method by filtering and merging similar blobs of segmentations.

   > Relevant content is [here](/metu_ee634_digital_image_processing_watershed_segmentation).
 The code is not compiled, should be run in MATLAB 2016a or later.
 </details>